tgstation/common_core/Interesting Planets/Human Space/Sol System/Mars/Martian Places.md

 ### Alt Art
 Shu-Kouba is famous for its contributions to Martian Art Culture, mostly in the form of its culture surrounding tagging and street art.
 There is nary a tunnel in the Dusty City without some kind of art of its walls, ranging from basic tags to intricate murals.

+## Mikage: Second Fiddle to New Osaka
+- Region: Thaumasia
+While to the outsider it might appear as yet another typical Martian industrial city, Mikage played an integral role in the history of the Red Planet and continues to be a unique part of its cultural development- and with a deep rivalry throughout the years with New Osaka.

+### Plasma
+While New Osaka went on to be the most significant city on Mars overall, Mikage originally showed signs that it would take the top slot.
+For decades, the largest plasma mine on the planet was located at Asakura Colony, and the colony received much of the initial waves of settlers sent by Cybersun Industries during the original colonial phases.
+This fortune would only reverse with the discovery of the Alexander Vein running beneath Amenthes and Syrtis Major, which cemented Oda Colony's position as the primary stake on Mars.
+However, this never fully counted Mikage out, as could be seen when the time came to give plasma a proper chemical name- Thaumasium was a popular working name for the material, before Amenthium was eventually selected.
+Mikage still remains an important contributor to Mars' plasma supply.

+### Revolution and Reaction
+During the Martian Revolution, Mikage's population was split on loyalties, largely due to their rivalry with New Osaka.
+Eventually, the city would declare itself as loyalist, becoming an important stronghold for the Terran forces operating in Mars' southern hemisphere and functioning largely as the loyalist "capital" during the civil war.

 ## Mikēne: Mars' Fortress City
 > "It's easy to pick out Mikēne from orbit.
 Just look for the giant spaceport- you'll know it when you see it, trust me."